what-is-an-eye-care-routine

 The delicate eye area requires specialized hydration and barrier support to maintain resilience and radiance.

-These carefully selected ingredients create the foundation for healthy skin functioning, addressing immediate comfort and long-term structural integrity.
+These carefully selected ingredients form the foundation for healthy skin function, addressing both immediate comfort and long-term structural integrity.

 Hyaluronic acid: